Healthdirect Australia Help Center

 When you join a Video Call, the Video Call Screen opens in a new browser window and shows all participants in the call as well as the various screen controls and functionality options.
 Please see the information below for a detailed look at the call screen and the functionality available during a call.

-Video Call Screen layout
+Video Call Screen layout options

 While in a call, you will see all participants in their own window - you can have up to 6 people in a single Video Call joined from the Waiting Area.